google/syzkaller/docs/linux/setup.md

  - C compiler with coverage support
  - Linux kernel with coverage additions
  - Virtual machine or a physical device

-Generic steps to set up syzkaller are described below.

 If you encounter any troubles, check the [troubleshooting](/docs/troubleshooting.md) page.